 \subsection{Mixed Imprecise Label Learning}

-\subsection{Setup}
+\subsubsection{Setup}

-To create the mixture of various imprecise label configurations, we select CIFAR-10 and CIFAR-100 as base dataset.
-We first uniformly sample $l / C$ labeled samples from each class to form the labeled dataset, and treat the remaining samples as unlabeled dataset.
-Based on the labeled dataset, we generate partial labeled datasets by flipping negative labels to false positive labels with the partial ratio $q$.
-After obtaining the partial labels, we random select $\eta$ percentage of samples from each class, and re-create the partial labels for them by flipping the ground truth label uniformly to another class.
-In this setting, unlabeled data, partial labeled data, and noisy labeled data exists at the same time, which is very challenging and more similar to the realistic situation.
-For CIFAR-10, we set $l \in \{1000, 5000, 50000\}$, and for CIFAR-100, set set $l \in \{5000, 10000, 50000\}$.
-Similarly in partial label setting, we set $q \in \{0.1, 0.3, 0.5\}$ for CIFAR-10, and $q \in \{0.01, 0.05, 0.1\}$ for CIFAR-100.
+To create a mixture of various imprecise label configurations, we select CIFAR-10 and CIFAR-100 as base datasets.
+We first uniformly sample $l / C$ labeled samples from each class to form the labeled dataset and treat the remaining samples as the unlabeled dataset.
+Based on the labeled dataset, we generate partially labeled datasets by flipping negative labels to false positive labels with the partial ratio $q$.
+After obtaining the partial labels, we randomly select $\eta$ percentage of samples from each class, and recreate the partial labels for them by flipping the ground truth label uniformly to another class.
+In this setting, unlabeled data, partially labeled data, and noisy labeled data exist simultaneously, which is very challenging and more closely resembles realistic situations.
+For CIFAR-10, we set $l \in \{1000, 5000, 50000\}$, and for CIFAR-100, we set $l \in \{5000, 10000, 50000\}$.
+Similarly in the partial label setting, we set $q \in \{0.1, 0.3, 0.5\}$ for CIFAR-10, and $q \in \{0.01, 0.05, 0.1\}$ for CIFAR-100.
 For noisy labels, we set $\eta \in \{0.1, 0.2, 0.3\}$ for both datasets.

-\subsection{Results}
+\subsubsection{Results}

 We provide a more complete version of \cref{tab:main-mix} in \cref{tab:append-partial-noisy}.
 On partial noisy labels of CIFAR-10 with partial ratio $0.5$ and of CIFAR-100 with partial ratio $0.1$, most baseline methods are more robust or even fail to perform.
 However, our ILL still shows very robust performance with minor performance degradation as increase of noise ratios.